 Class is open to all students; especially women, and will discuss achieving true financial independence.
 The course will help you learn to set financial goals and use strategies that will help you meet your goals.
-You will learn that independence is gained as much more to do with taking control of the finances you have.
+You will learn that independence is gained when you take control of your finances.